 Not only are water lilies (Nymphaea pubescens) a beautiful sight to behold, but you can also eat most of them.
 The young leaves and unopened flower buds are edible but need boiling first.

 The seeds are high in carbohydrates, amino acids, and oil.
 They can roast and then grind them into a flour if you wish.
 The roots of the water lily are also edible.

 Every part of the sacred lotus flower is edible including the roots, stems, leaves and seeds.

 The seeds can be eaten raw or popped like popcorn

 Blue Butterfly Pea (Clitoria ternatea) or ‘Dok Anchan’ in Thai makes a refreshing tea that has a calming effect.

 When you add boiling water to the butterfly pea flowers it makes a lovely blue tea.
-If you then add a squeeze of lime, the PH value changes and makes it turn into a delicate pink/purple coloured tea.
+If you then add a squeeze of lemon or lime, the PH value changes and makes it turn into a delicate pink/purple coloured tea.

 Butterfly pea tea also has rich antioxidant properties that help boost your body’s natural immune system.
 They are great on a salad too.